keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 There are 3 click types: short press, long press and double press.

 Parallel triggers can only be short pressed or long pressed.
-The click type can be customised for each key in a sequence trigger by pressing on the 3 dot :fontawesome-solid-ellipsis-v: button on each key.
+The click type can be customised for each key in a sequence trigger by pressing on the 3 dot :material-dots-vertical: button on each key.

 #### Short press